 Carillion had underbid on contracts, including for the Airport Road, causing its own bankruptcy and driving down civil engineering contract prices.
 The programme board minutes show a continuous battle between Carillion and Stockport Council’s officers over responsibility for the cost of extra work.

-The cost implications of the delay in completion have not been made public, though the programme board minutes refer to “pain share” (between contractors and the councils).
-The Government had promised £270 million and Greater Manchester £20 million to cover the cost of the road, but before the start of construction, the estimated costing was slashed to around £230 million.
-Most of the rest of the £290 million seems to have remained available to cover risk of extra costs.
+The cost implications of the delay in completion have not been made public.
+Negotiations on “pain share” of extra costs went down to the wire between the contractors and Stockport Council in the days before the road was opened.
+The Government had promised £270 million and Greater Manchester £20 million to cover the cost of the road.
+Before the start of construction, the estimated costing was slashed to around £230 million.
+The final estimated cost has now gone back up to £290 million.

 The opening of the Airport Road is not the end of this sorry story.